-Laparoscopic low anterior resection (LAR) is indicated for disease of the distal sigmoid or rectum that requires resection, most notably diverticulitis and colorectal cancer.
-Here, we perform an LAR for diverticular disease.
+Laparoscopic sigmoid resection is indicated for disease of the distal sigmoid or rectum that requires resection, most notably diverticulitis and colorectal cancer.
+Here, we perform an sigmoid resection for diverticular disease.
 In this procedure, we used four laparoscopic port sites.
 In the first step, we mobilized the splenic flexure and left colon to allow for a tension-free colorectal anastomosis low in the pelvis.
 Second, the mesorectum was dissected to mobilize the rectum down to the level of the pelvic floor.
 Third, the left colic and inferior mesenteric arteries were ligated, the colonic mesentery was transected with an energy device, and the distal resection margin was stapled intracorporeally.
-Fourth, the specimen was extracorporealized through the umbilical port site and the proximal transection was performed.
-Finally, an anvil was inserted, and the colon was placed back into the abdomen where a trans-anal, stapled end-to-side Baker anastomosis was performed and endoscopically tested for leaks.
+Fourth, the specimen was extracorporealized through the umbilical port site, and the proximal transection was performed.
+Finally, an anvil was inserted, and the colon was placed back into the abdomen where a trans-anal, stapled end-to-side Baker-type anastomosis was performed and endoscopically tested for leaks.

 Treatment for diverticulitis depends on disease severity and acuity.
 Uncomplicated disease is initially treated with antibiotics, intravenous fluids, and bowel rest.
 Complicated disease may require surgical intervention.
 For perforated diverticulitis with abscess, percutaneous drainage may be indicated for source control.
 Purulent or feculent peritonitis may require urgent surgical intervention, usually with resection of the diseased colon, and either fecal diversion with end-colostomy (Hartmann’s procedure) or primary colorectal anastomosis if conditions permit.4 There are certain indications for colectomy on an elective basis for diverticulitis.
 Surgery is recommended for patients who are at high risk for infection, e.g. immunosuppressed transplant patients, patients with prior episodes of diverticulitis with abscess that required drainage, those with long-term complications such as fistula or stricture, and for patients who have had multiple recurrent episodes and would like to prevent future occurrences.5

-In the present case, we perform an LAR for sigmoid diverticulitis in a 70-year-old patient who had three prior episodes of uncomplicated diverticulitis over the prior year.
-In the LAR procedure, the sigmoid and proximal rectum were excised and a colorectal anastomosis was performed.
+In the present case, we perform a laparoscopic sigmoid resection for sigmoid diverticulitis in a 70-year-old patient who had three prior episodes of uncomplicated diverticulitis over the prior year.
+In this procedure, the sigmoid and proximal rectum were excised, and a colorectal anastomosis was performed.
 The procedure adequately resected the diseased portion of colon, effectively treating this condition.

 The patient had an unremarkable physical exam.
 In the office, she was in no apparent distress with normal vital signs.
 She had a normal habitus.
 Her abdominal exam was significant for prior surgical scars, no evidence of hernias, and no tenderness to palpation.